Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 Of course, if modernization was as simple as retiring one tool and implementing another, legacy applications wouldn’t be so common.

 Unfortunately, modernization brings along its own risks, costs, and challenges.
+As such, it's crucial to choose the right application modernization strategy.

 Traditionally, modernization has been a costly, complex, and risky process.
 As such, many organizations don’t take action.
-However, with the rise of new technologies, including low-code platforms like Budibase, this is changing.
+However, with the rise of new legacy modernization tools, including low-code platforms like Budibase, this is changing.

 Here are the key factors which have historically prevented legacy application modernization, and how the rise of low-code is helping to overcome these challenges.

 ### Disruption

-There’s no getting around the fact that modernization can be disruptive.
+There’s no getting around the fact that legacy app modernization can be disruptive.
 If your business relies on a particular tool, then moving away from this tool will naturally disrupt your operations.
 This can come in the form of downtime, interruptions, new processes, or the need to upskill users.

 The question is whether the benefits of modernization outweigh this.